 During those instances, Linux users can access Windows computers and servers remotely from their preferred system via RDP client.

-There are numerous Linux(Ubuntu)-compatible RDP software clients, and we’ll cover three of them below:
+There are numerous linux remote desktop clients, and we’ll cover the best of them below:

 After reading the features below, users can select the option that suits their unique needs.

 Enabling remote desktop on Windows

 Users must first set up the machine that they wish to connect with remotely.

 While operating the Windows computer that will be remotely connected to, follow the steps below:

 Step 4: When the Settings window opens, open the System category > Remote Desktop;